Paimon2/OldPassengersFX/README.md

 # OldPassengersFX
-PassengersFX 1.0.1 (from 2017), prior to maintenance of the project being taken over by X-Plane Addicted.
+PassengersFX 1.0.1 (from 2017), prior to development of the project being taken over by Kevan Fitzakerley.

 Emphasis - version 1.0.1.
 The code here has not been updated since 2017!
 I was the developer and maintainer of PassengersFX prior to handing over development to Kevan Fitzakerley.